coreyk/SpursBar/README.md

 ## Installation:
 Copy `SpursBar.6h.rb` to your BitBar plugin directory, and make sure it is executable: `chmod +x SpursBar.6h.rb`

+Install nokogiri and activesupport: `gem install nokogiri activesupport`

+Problem installing nokogiri?
+You might need to agree to the Xcode license.
+Run `sudo xcrun cc` and agree.

 ## Come On You Spurs!